opensourceatprinceton/opensourceatprinceton.github.io/README.md

 and then clone this directory, cd your way into it, and run:

-	jekyll build
+	jekyll serve

-to build the site into a new `_site` folder, where all of the Markdown pages in the directory should turn into HTML files.
+to build the site, and run it on the local server.
+Server will run on port 4000, so go to `http://localhost:4000` to preview it.